mazenoss/swipeunlock.koplugin/README.md

 button to the right to unlock the device and go back to KOReader.
 Let go too early and the button springs back; the sleep screen stays up until you actually swipe it open.

-## Why

-KOReader can already keep the sleep screen up after a wake-up and require a gesture to dismiss it (`Settings → Screen → Sleep screen → Wake-up settings`), but that gesture is invisible — there's nothing on screen telling you what to do or showing your progress.
-This plugin gives that flow a visible, draggable control instead.

 ## Installation

 1. Download this repository (or just the `swipeunlock.koplugin` folder).